giuseppepaul/immutable-js-diff/README.md

 # Immutable Diff

+*Forked to add support for Records in ImmutableJS 4.x.x*

 Create RFC 6902 style patches between Immutable.JS data structures, such as `Maps`, `Lists`, and `Sets`.

 ## Getting Started